jiyinyiyong/bashmarks/README.md

 ## Shell Commands

     s <bookmark_name>  - Saves the current directory as "bookmark_name"
     g <bookmark_name>  - Goes (cd) to the directory associated with "bookmark_name" p <bookmark_name>  - Prints the directory associated with "bookmark_name" d <bookmark_name>  - Deletes the bookmark
     k                  - Lists all available bookmarks
-    l                 - Lists all files in current directory c                 - Goes to a directory and lists all files
+    l                  - Lists all files in current directory c <folder_name>    - Goes to a directory and lists all files cdir <folder_name> - Enter the new folder, if not exists, create one and enter

 ## Example Usage